Introduction to entropy: Thermodynamic entropy

 The concept of thermodynamic entropy arises from the second law of thermodynamics.
 This law of entropy increase quantifies the reduction in the capacity of an isolated compound thermodynamic system to do thermodynamic work on its surroundings, or indicates whether a thermodynamic process may occur.
 For example, whenever there is a suitable pathway, heat spontaneously flows from a hotter body to a colder one.

-Thermodynamic entropy is only measured as a change in entropy ($\Delta S$) to a system containing a sub-system which undergoes heat transfer to its surroundings (inside the system of interest).
+Thermodynamic entropy is measured as a change in entropy ($\Delta S$) to a system containing a sub-system which undergoes heat transfer to its surroundings (inside the system of interest).
 It is based on the macroscopic relationship between heat flow into the sub-system and the temperature at which it occurs summed over the boundary of that sub-system.

 Following the formalism of Clausius, the basic calculation can be mathematically stated as:

 where $\delta S$ is the increase or decrease in entropy, $\delta q$ is the heat added to the system or subtracted from it, and $T$ is temperature.
 The 'equals' sign and the symbol $\delta$ imply that the heat transfer should be so small and slow that it scarcely changes the temperature $T$.